lm3783/trac-webhook-plugin/README.md

 ## Acknowledgements

-This plugin is based on the [Slack Notification plugin](https://github.com/mandic-cloud/trac-slack-plugin), which is based itself on the [Irker Notification plugin](https://github.com/Southen/trac-irker-plugin).
+This plugin is based on the [trac webhook plugin](https://github.com/aperezdc/trac-webhook-plugin), which is based on the [Slack Notification plugin](https://github.com/mandic-cloud/trac-slack-plugin), which is based on the [Irker Notification plugin](https://github.com/Southen/trac-irker-plugin).
 Lots of thanks go to their authors!